Synonyms: Ladostigil hemitartrate, TV3326

 In 2011 and 2012, Avraham Pharmaceuticals evaluated a six-month course of escalating doses of up to 80 mg twice daily of ladostigil in a Phase 2 study of 201 people with mild to moderate Alzheimer's disease.
 Conducted in five European countries, this trial missed its primary endpoint of change on the ADAS-cog11, and development for Alzheimer's disease was terminated (see company press release).

 In January 2012, the company started a second Phase 2 study, this time evaluating a lower dose for its ability to delay progression from MCI to AD.
 Conducted in Austria, Germany, and Israel, this trial enrolled 210 people with a clinical diagnosis of MCI.
 It compared a three-year course of 10 mg of ladostigil once daily to placebo on the primary outcome of conversion from MCI to AD as determined by a clinical dementia rating (CDR) of 1 or greater.
 In September 2016, the company disclosed that ladostigil missed its primary endpoint in this trial, as well, but trended in the direction of a treatment benefit.
-Treatment benefits were also reported on MRI and select cognitive tests (see company website).
+Treatment benefits were reported on MRI and select cognitive tests (see company website).
+Results were formally published in Neurology (Schneider et al., 2019).

 - Youdim MB.
 Multi target neuroprotective and neurorestorative anti-Parkinson and anti-Alzheimer drugs ladostigil and m30 derived from rasagiline.
 Exp Neurobiol.
 2013 Mar;22(1):1-10.
 PubMed.